What scares you? The answer to this question may depend on where you live and the culture in which you grew up!

 Culture influences which scary stories keep us awake at night.
 Get insight into what’s spooky in other cultures and why with the help of Mango’s ‘Culture Notes’ feature, accessible throughout each one of our 70+ linguist-crafted language courses to put your learning in its real-world context.
 Click the button below to get started.

 Have a favorite scary story on your bookshelves?
-Or how about a spooky tale from your country?
-We want to hear about it — tell us in the comments!
+Throw us the title and your thoughts in the comments!